j-towns/scanagram/README.md

 `moveaxis`.

 ### What about causal self-attention?
 Causal self-attention is scan-like, but it isn't a JAX primitive, and it is composed from primitives which are not causal.
 But don't panic!
-There is a way to decorate a composite function like self-attention to tell Scanagram that the composite _is_ causal (even if it is made from parts which are not) and to define a conversion rule by hand.
+There is a way to decorate a composite function like self-attention to tell Scanagram that the composite _is_ causal, even if it is made from parts which are not.
+Once this decorator has been added, a conversion rule can also be manually defined.
 The API is discussed under [Custom Scanagram rules](#custom-scanagram-rules).

 ### Custom Scanagram rules